-Symbols, displays, and communicated content used without changes in a mature state for a long time needed updating to reflect recent progress in vehicle intelligence and electrification.
-For ISO 6727 concerning symbols for controls, indicators and tell-tales and ISO 9021 related to the types, positions and functions of the equipment with the symbols, indicators and tell-tales, advance discussions started in 2014 on absorbing the same moped-related standards (4129 and 4151) and adding electrically propelled vehicle-related items, the WG resumed work in May 2016 and formulated NWIP, and approval came in May 2018.
+Symbols, displays, and operating equipment used without changes in a mature state for a long time needed updating to reflect recent technological progress and electrification.
+For ISO 6727 concerning symbols for controls, indicators and tell-tales and ISO 9021 related to the types, positions and shapes of the operating equipment, preliminary discussions started in 2014 on absorbing the same moped-related standards (4129 and 4151) and adding electrically propelled vehicle-related items, the WG resumed work in May 2016 and formulated NWIP, and approval came in May 2018.

-For ISO 9021, revision work finished and the revised edition was published in March 2020, and for ISO 6727, symbol registration in ISO 7000 finished and the revised edition was published in March 2021.
+For ISO 9021, revision work finished, and the revised edition was published in March 2020, and for ISO 6727 too, it was published, including symbol registration in ISO 7000, in March 2021.
+Regarding ISO 6727, we are proposing NP as an amendment to the addition of symbols due to technological progress.